CUNY-TTP-Technical-Interview-Prep/cuny-ttp-algo-summer2021/README.md

 ## Submitting Work

-To get setup to submit homework, **fork this repository**.
+1. To get setup to submit homework & classwork, **fork & clone this repository**.

-Then do the following when you do homework:

-- Pull from my repository to your fork.
-There will be files in the correct location for the work to do that day.
-If you are submitting homework *due on* 6/5 (not assigned 6/5), for example, which is the 1st day of the 2nd week of the bootcamp, then you would find the file at `week2/day1/assignment-name`.
-In general, the path for a file is `week#/day#/assignment-name`.
-The same is true for submitting classwork we did on 6/5.
-You would look for the correct file under `week2/day1/assignment-name`
-- Do the work
+2. Pull from the **cuny-ttp-algo-summer2021** repository into your fork often as files will be updated 2-3 times per week.
-- When you are ready to start comitting work to your fork, place your work in the appropriate file, and change it.
-Unless I say otherwise, you can submit your solutions as Javascript of C++ files.
-If you need to change the file extension of the file, that is fine.
-Just don't change the base name of the file.
-Example: you can change `implement-hash-table.cpp` to `implement-hash-table.js` but not to `hash-tbl.cpp`
+3. When you are ready to start comitting work to your fork, create a new folder with your name in camelCase (*example: christopherLinares) and copy the "assignments" folder and "README" file into your new folder.
+You can submit your solutions as Javascript, C++ OR Python files.
+Please don't change the base name of the file.
-- Commit your changes, push them to your fork, and then submit a pull request from your fork against my repository
+4. Please double check to ensure that you did **NOT** "cut & paste" these files, but, instead made fresh copies into the folder with your name
+5. Please always make sure that you are working in your folder and not a classmates
+6. Please attempt to commit early and commit often
+7. We will strive for creating at minimum one PR to the CUNY-TTP-Technical-Interview-Prep Org on Github per day
+8. Be vigilent of feedback/comments/change requests/etc on GitHub.
+Github is just as important as checking slack or email threads...

 ## Homework